InWorldz vs Second Life

 On the search again, I decided just a few days ago to venture into InWorldz once more.
 When I first visited in 2011 – and my apologies to its creators – InWorldz was tragic.
 It felt like out-of-the-box OpenSim, which it probably was, and had nothing more to offer me than what I had already built myself.
 And the lag? by God, it was horrendous.
 I didn’t walk away from InWorldz - I ran!

 So it was with very low expectations that two years later, I tried it out again.
 What prompted me to do so was an article I read on some website where the usual collection of I-want-everything-for-nothing whingers were complaining about InWorldz.
 Some were bitching that it wasn’t on the hypergrid, while other complained of its low population.
 Another writer, seemingly well informed and clearly an Open Sim guru, beefed about InWorldz forking away from Open Sim, and how they were stuffing around with perfecting the old V1 platform instead of embracing the advances of other virtual worlds.
-Footnote 4 August 2013: Since writing this post four months ago, InWorldz has progressed to V2 and I’m loving it
+Footnote 4 August 2013: Since writing this post four months ago, InWorldz has progressed to V2.

 It was this last comment that interested me.
 The fact that InWorldz wasn’t following the herd into building more and more unstable platforms was comforting.
 And I liked V1.
 And I liked that they’re serious about hypergrid security.
 What others saw as negatives, I saw as positives.
 So I ventured over to InWorldz again.